 Technology alone does not deliver value.
-So start by learning more about what your members want.
+But it can help.
+Start by learning more about what your members want.
 Learn as much as you can about them.
 And don’t make it a one-time thing.
 Plan to continually gather information about their interests and needs, and then use it to inform your services and programs.
 A few tips:

-TECH TIP: Be sure you have association management software (AMS) that allows you to easily capture, track, and report on member data.
-This will give you insights to help you identify member needs and analyze your program offerings.
-For example, in addition to dashboards and reports, Aptify AMS includes Composite Engagement Scoring (CES) functionality that enables organizations to gauge their constituents’ engagement by assigning a score specific to the organization’s criteria.
-It accommodates a variety of inputs that drive the aggregate score and allows for changes in its calculation method over time – all while providing a mechanism for historical comparison.
+Be sure you have association management software (AMS) that allows you to easily capture, track, measure, and report on member data.
+This will give you insights to help you identify member needs and analyze your member offerings.
+For example, in addition to dashboards and reports, Aptify AMS by Community Brands includes Composite Engagement Scoring (CES) functionality that allows you to automatically score member engagement based on key performance indicators (KPIs) and then schedule automations and actions based on the scores.

 2. Consider the member journey.

 When you think about providing member value, remember that your members’ needs and expectations evolve as they move through their careers and their membership with your organization.
-Be sure to consider your members’ needs and expectations today as well as how they change through the member journey.
+Be sure to consider your members’ challenges and preferences today as well as how they change through the member journey.

 One effective exercise is to create member journey maps.
 Journey maps are outlines of each step of a member experience – from their first interaction and subsequent engagement to (you hope) a lifelong relationship.
 You can use your association management technology to help you deliver a great experience throughout the member journey.

 3. Deliver targeted, personalized content.

-The Digital Evolution Study indicates that members are willing to provide their information to their organization if they think they’ll benefit from sharing the data.
-Seventy-nine percent of members surveyed said it is very or somewhat important that their organization provide targeted, valuable content.
+Research by Community Brands indicates that members are willing to provide their information to their organization if they think they’ll benefit from sharing the data.
+And 79 percent of members surveyed said it is very or somewhat important that their organization provide targeted, valuable content.

-TECH TIP: Be sure your AMS allows you to collect useful data and use it to send targeted messages to deliver a better, more personalized member experience.
+Be sure your AMS allows you to collect data and use it to send targeted messages so that you can deliver a better, more personalized member experience.

 4. Integrate your association technology.

-To provide value throughout the lifetime journey of your members, the technology you rely on for membership management, learning management, event management, and career services should work well together.
-Integrated solutions centralize your data and give you a more complete view of your members, allowing you to more fully understand their needs and provide value on an ongoing basis.
+To provide value throughout the member journey, the technology you rely on for membership management, learning management, event management, and career development should work well together.
+Integrated solutions centralize your data and give you a more complete view of your members, allowing you to better understand their needs and provide value on an ongoing basis.

-TECH TIP: Look for technology systems – including AMS, LMS, event management, and career center solutions – that integrate, bringing together all your member data in one place (your AMS).
+Look for technology systems – including AMS, LMS, event management, and career center solutions – that integrate, bringing together your member data in one place (your AMS).
 This gives you a complete picture of your members to help you deliver a great online member experience.
 For example, Aptify is part of the connected network of solutions by Community Brands for associations.

 Your association technology can help you close the gaps between the services members value and the experience you’re delivering around these services.
 Leveling up your technology will increase member satisfaction and ultimately create more loyal members.